 Sample Assessment Strategies-The following sample assessment strategies are models to guide teachers in assessing student achievement of the SCO.
-Teachers should also select, adapt, or add similar strategies according to the learning situation and the abilities of their students.
-Teachers should also refer to the sample end of theme assessments.
+Teachers should select, adapt, or add similar strategies according to the learning situation and the abilities of their students.
+Teachers should also refer to the sample end-of-theme assessments.
 A basic principle of assessment is that teachers should use only assessment strategies that reflect specific prior learning.

-Teacher's Notes-Since a resource-based approach is intended for this curriculum, the Teacher's Notes column is intended for teachers to record ideas and references that will assist in planning for the outcomes.
+Teacher's Notes-Since a resource-based approach is intended for this curriculum, the Teacher's Notes column is intended for teachers to record ideas and references that will assist in planning for instruction.
 Suggestions may be included for some outcomes.
 In addition, teachers should note the appropriate pages in the Student Text and in the accompanying Teacher Resource that correspond to particular outcomes.
-Teachers should supplement and update these lists regularly.

-The student will be expected to 1.1 identify and locate the Atlantic region in the Canadian, North American, and global contexts
+1.1 identify and locate the Atlantic region in the Canadian, North American, and global contexts